a2stuff/a2d/CONTRIBUTING.md

 1. Disassembly of the MouseGraphics ToolKit
    * Continue the effort to understand this powerful GUI library.
    * Make it relocatable, work on C bindings for cc65.
+   * Pure disassembly changes take place in the `disasm` branch, which builds identically to the original.
 1. Disassembly of DeskTop itself
    * The core bits of DeskTop.
    * The various overlays.